Early Withdrawal Penalties - Traditional and Roth IRAs in header of articles

 Your heirs received the money distributed after your death.

-If you die before meeting the 5-year test, the IRS taxes your beneficiaries on earnings until you meet the 5-year test.
+If you die before meeting the five-year test, the IRS will tax your beneficiaries on distributed earnings until the five-year test is met.

-No matter your age, your earnings are taxable if you don't meet the 5-year test -- even if your earnings are penalty-free.
+No matter your age, your earnings are taxable if you don't meet the five-year test.
+This is true even if your earnings are penalty-free.

-However, each traditional IRA you convert to a Roth IRA has its own 5-year holding period.
+Each traditional IRA you convert to a Roth IRA has its own five-year holding period.

-The IRS requires your IRA custodian or trustee to send you Form 5498 showing your:
+The IRS requires your IRA custodian or trustee to send you Form 5498.
+This shows your:

 Annual IRA contributions

 Roth IRA conversions

 You should receive the form by the end of May.
 Keep these records even though you don’t report your Roth contributions on your return.

 When you withdraw money from your Roth IRA, report it on Form 8606.
 This form keeps track of your basis in regular Roth contributions and conversions.
 It lets you see if you've withdrawn earnings.
 If you've held your Roth IRA for at least five years and you're older than age 59 1/2, all withdrawals are tax-free.